This post contains affiliate links. Please read our disclosure policy.

 • Flaxseed oil: 225°F

 You’ll notice flaxseed oil making an appearance at the bottom of the list above.
-Recently, at least to me, flaxseed oil appears to be increasingly popular for seasoning cast iron.
+Recently, flaxseed oil appears to be increasingly popular for seasoning cast iron, despite its low smoke point.

-I have yet to see its long-term durability, but I look forward to testing it on my own equipment to see how it holds up.
+There has been a lot of debate over the benefits and drawbacks of it online, but I look forward to testing it on my own equipment to see how it holds up.
+Stay tuned!

 4 skillets ready to coat with oil to season.

 One more oil I want to mention is olive oil.
-It has a lot of bad press surrounding the fact that it is on the lower end of the smoke point scale and burns easier than other oils.
+It has a lot of bad press surrounding the fact that it is on the lower end of the smoke point scale and burns more easily than other oils.

 Along with having a lower smoke point, if the skillet is constantly heated up to that temperature, the seasoning will degrade quicker than a higher smoke point oil.